-In 2021, 2020 and 2019, there were no goodwill impairments and each of our reporting units had sufficient fair value in excess of its carrying value.
+In 2022, 2021 and 2020, there were no goodwill impairments and each of our reporting units had sufficient fair value in excess of its carrying value.
 While all reporting units passed our annual impairment testing, if planned business performance expectations are not met or specific valuation factors outside of our control, such as discount rates, change significantly, then the estimated fair values of a reporting unit or reporting units might decline and lead to a goodwill impairment in the future.

-In 2021, we recorded \$32 million of intangible asset impairment charges related to one biscuit brand in North America.
-We also identified eight brands with \$1,146 million of aggregate book value as of December 31, 2021 that each had a fair value in excess of book value of 10% or less.
-We continue to monitor our brand performance, particularly in light of the significant uncertainty due to the COVID-19 pandemic and related impacts to our business.
-If a brand's earnings expectations, including the timing of the expected recovery from the COVID-19 pandemic impacts, are not met or specific valuation factors outside of our control, such as discount rates, change significantly, then a brand or brands could become impaired in the future.
-In 2020, we recorded \$144 million of impairment charges for gum, chocolate, biscuits and candy brands of \$83 million in North America, \$53 million in Europe, \$5 million in AMEA and \$3 million in Latin America.
-In 2019, we recorded \$57 million of impairment charges for gum, chocolate, biscuits and candy brands of \$39 million in Europe, \$15 million in AMEA and \$3 million in Latin America.
+In 2022, we recorded \$101 million of intangible asset impairment charges related to two biscuit brands in AMEA.
+We also identified eight brands with \$1.5 billion of aggregate book value as of December 31, 2022 that each had a fair value in excess of book value of 10% or less.
+We believe our current plans for each of these brands will allow them to not be impaired, but if the brand earnings expectations are not met or specific valuation factors outside of our control, such as discount rates, change significantly, then a brand or brands could become impaired in the future.
+In 2021, we recorded a \$32 million of intangible asset impairment charge related to one biscuit brand in North America.